GENE 104Q. Law and the Biosciences. 3 Units.

 GENE 280.
 Metabolic Genetic Counseling.
 1 Unit.

-Internet based course for genetic counseling students, graduate students in genetics, medical students, residents, and fellows genetic counseling students should take this course in conjunction with their metabolic genetics rotation.
+Internet based course for genetic counseling students, graduate students in genetics, medical students, residents, and fellows.
+Genetic counseling students should take this course in conjunction with their metabolic genetics rotation.
 Topics include: overview of metabolic diseases; common pathways; diagnosis, management, and treatment of metabolic disorders; and newborn screening.
+Non-GC students: Please contact the instructor when you enroll.

 Same as: CHPR 280